 We’ve outlined a few of the most important considerations below.

-When broaching a subject such as spreading the ashes of the loved one, we must give it the sensitivity it deserves.
+When discussing the subject of spreading the ashes of a loved one, it should be given the sensitivity it deserves.
 Generally, laying a loved one to rest can be a sad and significant moment.
-However, it can also be seen as a celebration—a time to remember your loved one who has passed and the life they lived.
+However, it can also be a celebration—a time to remember your loved one who has passed and the life they lived.

 Whatever the circumstances, it’s essential that you take time to discuss, plan for, and even think about how to handle the ashes of a loved one.
 It’s never an easy situation, so we must approach this subject with respect and sympathy.